 YOU GOT THIS!!

-For the last several years, I have had the pleasure to take Thanksgiving off.
-My sister in law has taken it on and I just get to bring something.
+I live in Israel now so even if we decide to have some turkey and stuffing for Shabbat, we don't really celebrate Thanksgiving anymore.
 So that leaves me itching to help others.
 Here are some planning tips and recipe ideas for the whole Thanksgiving meal.

 Then move on to some new side dishes.
 Try Honey Pumpkin for a healthy, easy, colorful side dish.
 Try this Non Dairy Beet Green Casserole for a variation on green bean casserole and use the beets to make Wild Rice with Carrots and Beets.

-I also like to suggest a nice big salad is always great too, try Salad with Roasted Garlic Dressing and Toasted.
-Any salad will do, just gives you something healthy to snack on during a long meal.
+I also like to suggest a nice big salad to dress the table too, try Salad with Roasted Garlic Dressing and Toasted Hazelnuts.
+Any salad will do, it just gives you something healthy to snack on during a long meal.

 Finally for dessert, make a big batch of pie dough or buy frozen shells and you can easily throw together a variety of pies.
 We have a ton of recipes, consider Caramel Pear Lattice Pie, Pecan Pie, Pumpkin Pie or even these fun Pumpkin Pie Fries.